Skip to Content

 Providing Sufficient Light For Tomato Seedlings

-You must place the pot directly under the sun to ensure that your seedlings get enough light.
-You need to aim for about 10 to 12 hours of direct sunlight, so placing them on the windowsill would not work.
+Place the pot under the sun to ensure your seedlings get enough light.
+You need to aim for about 10 to 12 hours of direct sunlight, so putting them on the windowsill would not work.
 If you are raising them indoors, you can also use grow lights.

 Maintaining Adequate Soil Moisture For Tomatoes